Shawn Landres

 About

-Co-founder & board co-chair of Jumpstart Labs, Shawn Landres is a Chair Emeritus of the Los Angeles County Quality & Productivity Commission, which oversees the nation’s oldest and largest local government innovation fund, and a member & past chair of the City of Santa Monica Planning Commission.
+Shawn serves as Chair Emeritus of the Los Angeles County Quality and Productivity Commission, which oversees the nation’s largest local government innovation fund, and is a past chair of the City of Santa Monica Planning Commission.
+He was a team lead on Los Angeles County’s ProsperLA initiative, which earned a 2021 National Association of Counties Achievement Award, and the Obama White House featured him as a “Spotlight Innovator” in 2012.

 Highlights